How to get an Illinois Driver's License

 Illinois law requires that new drivers, under the age of 18, certify that they have received at least 50 hours (10 at night) of supervised driving instruction by a parent or legal guardian.

-New IL Residents
+New Illinois Residents

 New residents with an out-of-state license must obtain an Illinois driver's license within 90 days of establishing a permanent residence in IL.
 When heading to the DMV, be sure to bring the license from your former state as you will be required to surrender it in order to obtain the new license.